keithnoguchi/kernel-in-action/README.md

-[scullp.ko] is a pipe version of the scull, which blocks both in read/write while there is no enough data to read or enough space to write, as explained in [LDD chapter 5].
+[scullp.ko] is a pipe version of the scull, which blocks both in read/write while there is no enough data to read or enough space to write, as explained in [LDD Chapter 5].
 This is a great example to show case kernel's [wait queue].

 [scullp.ko]: scullp/main.c